 - Use the SMART goal framework.
 Good KPIs should be Specific, Measurable, Achievable (for targets), Relevant, and Time-limited.

 - Rates, ratios, percentages, and averages are better for true comparison.

 - Baseline from launch: Take your baseline either from the last month of your old intranet or the first month of your new intranet.
 This is usually the easiest data to pull and may be all you have available.
-However, the other methods are more accurate and are preferable if possible.
+However, the other methods are more accurate and are preferable.